keswanimoe/CV/README.md

 #### Problem-solving

 During my time at university studying Mathematics, I frequently demonstrated strong problem-solving skills.
 One module in particular, ‘Plane Geometry’ provided a key opportunity to showcase these skills.
 I was presented with a challenging problem involving a parallelogram ABCD, with a point P and a midpoint M at the intersection of the diagonals.
 I was tasked with proving that area(PDC) = area(APC) + area(BAP) + area(BPD).
 To tackle this, I deconstructed the figure into smaller, more manageable shapes.
 Using the information provided and applying the Parallelogram Law, I calculated the areas of the smaller shapes I had created.
 By breaking the complex problem down into simpler components, I developed a logical proof through deduction, which earned me a first-class mark.
 This method of problem-solving by breaking down larger, complex tasks into smaller, digestible parts has become a key strategy in my approach to debugging complex code.
-In practise, I will isolate sections of code, simplifying the problem to find the root cause before building the solution step by step and I find this incredibly effective and efficient.
+In practice, I will isolate sections of code, simplifying the problem to find the root cause before building the solution step by step and I find this incredibly effective and efficient.

 [See my presentation here](https://docs.google.com/presentation/d/1vtG30L3nhsF7T8__ICusVxt4i_QeAmIZFSUczQua-CE/edit?usp=sharing)

 #### Attention to detail

 In my previous role as a SAS programmer, I was responsible for deriving tables, listings, and figures based on specific client requirements, while ensuring adherence to CDISC standards.
-Part of my role involved quality controlling the outputs before delivering them to the client.
+Part of my role involved quality-controlling the outputs before delivering them to the client.
 To ensure accuracy, I would meticulously spot-check calculated data, as well as titles, headers, and footers, verifying they matched the client-provided shells, a document detailing how the tables, listings, and figures should be presented.
-I would also scan for any inconsistencies or irregularities across groups of tables, including spellings, syntax, and column totals.
-This experience significantly sharpened my attention to detail, which has been invaluable in identifying and resolving errors before they reached the client.
+I would also scan for any inconsistencies or irregularities across groups of tables, including spelling, syntax, and column totals.
+This experience significantly sharpened my attention to detail, which has been invaluable in identifying and resolving errors before they reach the client.
 My attention to detail is particularly beneficial during the testing and deployment phase of projects, where I can quickly identify flaws or security risks in code, such as hardcoded credentials, and address them early, preventing potential issues and ensuring the integrity of the final product.

 #### Teamwork